Landracing Forum Home

 JL222

-bvillercr
+Offline bvillercr

-Hero Member
+• Hero Member

-« Reply #1434 on: May 21, 2011, 09:13:17 PM »
+« Reply #1434 on: May 21, 2011, 10:13:17 PM »

 A nice gathering here of speed freaks, this is my dads old car club called the Dusters.

 You may recognize a few people in this one!
-Everyone here has gone over 200mph, a couple have gone over three, one has gone over 300 unofficially grin and one will in the future.
-There are three drivers/owners that are the top of their classes at Bonneville, John Langlo(far left), Seth Hammon (middle), Fred Dannenfelzer(sp) tongue(2nd from the right), Arley Langlo on the far right and he is currently building a streamliner which could go over 400.
+Everyone here has gone over 200mph, a couple have gone over three, one has gone over 300 unofficially :-D and one will in the future.
+There are three drivers/owners that are the top of their classes at Bonneville, John Langlo(far left), Seth Hammon (middle), Fred Dannenfelzer(sp) :-P(2nd from the right), Arley Langlo on the far right and he is currently building a streamliner which could go over 400.
 Second from the left is Arley's brother Eddie and he was at one time running a studebacker with Arley up until the late 80's and early 90's.

-bvillercr
+Offline bvillercr

-Hero Member
+• Hero Member

-« Reply #1435 on: May 21, 2011, 11:15:39 PM »
+« Reply #1435 on: May 22, 2011, 12:15:39 AM »

 Ok, we did get a few things done on the car today!!!

 This is what can happen to the amature racer when he forgets to move his finger out of the way.
-It didn't hurt too bad. evil
+It didn't hurt too bad. :evil:

 We also started taking the windows out.
 The drivers side window was a pain in the rear to get out!!
 The front window was a little easier but just a little.
 It is nice to see some of the little things that the builders of this chasis did for us.
-The spacing of the front window was very well done, now we have to try to match them. shocked
+The spacing of the front window was very well done, now we have to try to match them. :-o

-« Last Edit: May 21, 2011, 11:21:01 PM by bvillercr » Logged
+« Last Edit: May 22, 2011, 12:21:01 AM by bvillercr »

-jl222
+Offline jl222

-Hero Member
+• Hero Member

-« Reply #1436 on: May 22, 2011, 12:09:21 PM »
+« Reply #1436 on: May 22, 2011, 01:09:21 PM »

 A nice gathering here of speed freaks, this is my dads old car club called the Dusters.

 You may recognize a few people in this one!
-Everyone here has gone over 200mph, a couple have gone over three, one has gone over 300 unofficially grin and one will in the future.
-There are three drivers/owners that are the top of their classes at Bonneville, John Langlo(far left), Seth Hammon (middle), Fred Dannenfelzer(sp) tongue(2nd from the right), Arley Langlo on the far right and he is currently building a streamliner which could go over 400.
+Everyone here has gone over 200mph, a couple have gone over three, one has gone over 300 unofficially :-D and one will in the future.
+There are three drivers/owners that are the top of their classes at Bonneville, John Langlo(far left), Seth Hammon (middle), Fred Dannenfelzer(sp) :-P(2nd from the right), Arley Langlo on the far right and he is currently building a streamliner which could go over 400.
 Second from the left is Arley's brother Eddie and he was at one time running a studebacker with Arley up until the late 80's and early 90's.

 A few more Bville Dusters are Lawrence Johnson and Glen Chambers currently involved and three that passed away recently